ATTEMPTING to keep abreast of television drama is the primary cause of stress in the UK, it has emerged.

 “Personally I do not think that is a price worth paying for the new series of Inspector George Gently.”

-Mother-of-two Nikki Hollis said: “Last week I thought I just had two episodes of Game of Thrones to get through and then I’d have a few precious hours to myself before I had to make a start on Inspector Montalbano.
+Mother-of-two Nikki Hollis said: “Last week I thought I just had two episodes of Game of Thrones to get through and then I’d have a few precious hours to myself before I had to make a start on Better Call Saul.

-“Then one of my friends called and told me there was a new series of Breaking Bad.
+“Then one of my friends called and told me there was a new series of House of Cards.
 I just curled up on the floor and wept.”